influxdata/docs-v2/content/influxdb/cloud/migrate-data/migrate-cloud-to-cloud.md

     - **stop**: Latest time to include in the migration.
     - **batchInterval**: Duration of each time-based batch.
       _See [Determine your batch interval](#determine-your-batch-interval)._
-    - **batchBucket**: InfluxDB OSS bucket to store migration batch metadata in.
+    - **batchBucket**: InfluxDB bucket to store migration batch metadata in.
     - **sourceHost**: [InfluxDB Cloud region URL](/influxdb/cloud/reference/regions)
       to migrate data from.
     - **sourceOrg**: InfluxDB Cloud organization to migrate data from.